adamyi/golinks/README.md

 `https://www.googleapis.com/auth/admin.directory.group.readonly, https://www.googleapis.com/auth/admin.directory.group.member.readonly `
 5. Go to [GCP API Library](https://console.cloud.google.com/apis/api/admin.googleapis.com/overview) and enable `Admin SDK` API for your GCP project.

-Advanced usage: alternatively, you can also set `USE_APP_ENGINE_SERVICE_ACCOUNT` to `False` and put your service account key (json format) in `credentials.json` to use custom service account instead of the GAE default one.

 ## Contributing
 Contribution is welcome!
 Feel free to send pull requests ^_^